Certificate in Nonproliferation Studies

 CNS is recognized internationally as a leading center of expertise in controlling the spread of weapons of mass destruction and is the only organization in the world dedicated exclusively to graduate education and research in nonproliferation.
 In addition to teaching and research, CNS Director Professor William Potter and other CNS staff participate actively in international negotiations and prepare students for nonproliferation careers through on-the-job training and interaction with visiting scholars and specialists from other countries.
 Certificate students are also eligible to work as research assistants on a wide variety of CNS projects, including nonproliferation databases, in-depth studies of WMD programs and the international nonproliferation regime, and timely analyses of events and issues in WMD proliferation and control.

-Individuals holding advanced degrees (MA or above or the equivalent) or equivalent work experience in international relations, science, engineering, law, or related fields may apply for admission to the Certificate in Nonproliferation Studies.
+Individuals holding a recent undergraduate or advanced degree (MA or above or the equivalent) or equivalent work experience in international relations, science, engineering, law, or related fields may apply for admission to the Certificate in Nonproliferation Studies.
 Please contact one of our Enrollment Managers for more details.

 Monterey Institute students enrolled in degree programs (including the BAIS, MAIPS, MPA, MBA, MAIEP, and the MA degrees granted by the Graduate School of Translation, Interpretation, and Language Education) may also apply for admission for the Certificate in Nonproliferation Studies.
-Completing the Certificate requires a minimum of 16 credits in addition to those required for a degree.
-Students may not count the same credits toward both a degree and a non-degree Certificate.
+Completing the Certificate requires a minimum of 20 credits as outlined below.
+Students may use free elective credits to pursue Certificate credits.
+Students may not double count credits as elective/Certificate course credit and core, language or track credits within their degree.

 Required and Optional Courses